aichemydev/Wring_docs/docs/APPS/Testsuite.md

  ### How to run a testsuite/test?

  Running a testsuite is a straightforward process—simply navigate to the designated section and click the corresponding button to initiate the execution.
-This streamlined approach ensures ease of use, allowing users to efficiently run their entire suite of tests with a single click, facilitating comprehensive testing of the software system or application.
+This streamlined Projectroach ensures ease of use, allowing users to efficiently run their entire suite of tests with a single click, facilitating comprehensive testing of the software system or Projectlication.

   ![Session Replay](/img/testsuite5.png)